Consumer spending bolsters U.S. second-quarter growth

 Exports rebounded in the second quarter, despite a strong dollar, while imports rose moderately.
 That left a smaller trade deficit that added 0.13 percentage point to GDP growth.

-While businesses accumulated $110.0 billion worth of merchandise, down from $112.8 billion in the first quarter, inventories are still high and could hurt growth in the third quarter.
+Inventory investment slowed after the first quarter's brisk pace.
+Businesses accumulated $110.0 billion worth of merchandise, down from $112.8 billion in the first quarter, good news for the remainder of the year.

-The sturdy pace of consumer spending and a rise in oil prices pushed up inflation in the second quarter.
+With oil prices rising during the second quarter and consumer spending picking up, inflation accelerated sharply.

-The personal consumption expenditures (PCE) price index rose at a 2.2 percent rate, the fastest since early 2012, after falling at a 1.9 percent rate in the first quarter.
+The personal consumption expenditures price index rebounded at a 2.2 percent rate, the fastest since the first quarter of 2012, after falling at a 1.9 percent rate at the start of the year.
 Excluding food and energy, prices increased at a 1.8 percent pace.

-"The stronger recent core PCE number probably makes this report a little bit hawkish for Fed considerations," said Michael Feroli, an economist at JPMorgan in New York.

 (Reporting by Lucia Mutikani; Editing by Andrea Ricci)